weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ## Context

 As our organization grows, we will have more developers and more work in flight.
-This can result is long-lived branches, complicated testing environments, and slower release cycles.
+Commonly, this results in long-lived branches, complicated testing environments, and slower release cycles.
 Using feature branches allows us to develop closer to the trunk and separate releasing from delivering software.
-In addition, feature flags can be used for beta testing new features without special builds, operational controls, for example kill switches, progressive and ring-based deployments, and in some cases features available by product tiers
+In addition, feature flags can be used for beta testing new features without special builds, operational controls, for example, kill switches, progressive and ring-based deployments, and in some cases, features available by product tiers.

-Feature flags can be simple environment variables passed into a program or a SaaS service used to define, serve, and check flags at runtime.
+Feature flags can be simple environment variables passed into a program, or a SaaS service used to define, serve, and check flags at runtime.

 ### Use cases